marcom/RNAstructure.jl/README.md

 RNAstructure.

-Additional information on the `Fold` program and possible command-line options that can be passed via `cmdargs` can be found at the [RNAstructure Fold documentation](https://rna.urmc.rochester.edu/Text/Fold.html).
+Additional information on the `Fold` program and possible command-line options that can be passed via `args` can be found at the [RNAstructure Fold documentation](https://rna.urmc.rochester.edu/Text/Fold.html).